CodeYourFuture/syllabus/docs/js-core-1/week-2/homework.md

 **Alert:** Some of these challenges include concepts that we haven't taught you yet.
 This is a common experience as a professional developer, so start learning how to handle it today.
 Use Google, talk to your network, share your blockers, and work the problem.

 https://github.com/CodeYourFuture/JavaScript-Core-1-Coursework-Week2

+## Resolving conflicts (PD - 7 min)

+Watch [this 7-minute video](https://www.youtube.com/watch?v=qDfSYz0PX9g) on Resolving Workplace Conflicts.

+## Writing an email for an internship (PD - 1 hr)

+Draft an email to apply for an internship at a fictional company called Vonda.
+Make sure to include the five things below:

+1. Why you want to become a software developer
+2. Your background and your past
+3. What you are doing at the moment
+4. Where you see yourself in the future
+5. Why Vonda should give you the opportunity to do an internship

+The email should be formatted in a way that is ready to be sent.
+Make sure you include a subject title and pay attention to the formatting (font type and size, alignment etc).